Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples:

-• I remember again and again how I failed.
+- I remember again and again how I failed or how you hurt me.

-• I say “this reminds me of that” when something makes me feel bad.
+- I say “this reminds me of that” when something makes me feel bad.
+Or the reminder just flashes in, unbidden.

-PF 1.2 I look for a problem in the present by parameter searching.
-I look over the situation for a part of it, a parameter, like time, that I can turn into a negative, a problem.
+PF 1.2 Parameter searching.
+I look over a situation in the present for a part of it, a parameter, like time, that I can turn into a negative, a problem.

 Examples:

-PF 2 Magnifying the real problem by exaggerating it, or by finding similar problems, or by finding any problem.
+PF 2 Magnifying the problem, a real one, by exaggerating it, or by finding similar problems, or by finding any problem.

 Examples: